5 Reasons for Feather Loss in Chickens

 Moulting is the process of shedding and regrowing feathers, which typically occurs in the fall or winter when daylight hours decrease.
 Chickens moult each year as part of their natural growth cycle.

-or even infested with mites or lice over time.
+Chickens need to replace old or damaged feathers, which can become tattered, or even infested with mites or lice over time.
 It also allows them to prepare for colder weather by growing thicker and warmer feathers.
-A tonic like Life-Guard can help them recover quickly.

 Once the moulting process is done, they will resume their normal egg-laying routine.